ottoblep/tsn-5g-testbench/readme.md

 ### Physical Setup
-To launch the 5GS with two Ettus B210 devices on separate PCs run `docker compose --profile cn up -d && docker compose up oai-gnb` on the gNB+CN PC and
+To launch the 5GS with two Ettus B210 devices on separate PCs run `docker compose --profile cn --profile gnb up` on the gNB+CN PC and
-`docker compose up oai-nr-ue` on the UE PC
+`docker compose --profile ue up` on the UE PC

 ## Development